nsmryan/aoc2020/README.md

 This repository contains my solutions to the Advent of Code for 2020.

-I've been using a series of languages, changing between days or resolving days with different languages, so here is a record of what I've used:
+I've been using a series of languages, changing between days or solving days with different languages, so here is a record of what I've used: